 The Pisac market is a must-see for those visiting the Cusco region.
 Every Tuesday, Thursday, and Sunday, the streets overflow with artisans selling their wares and tourists buying them.

 Even if you must go to Pisac on a day other than the market, you’ll find many of the same things for sale in small shops around town.
-Sunday is the best day to visit as there is also a smaller local market.
+Sunday is the best day to visit, as there is also a smaller local market.
 Villagers from miles around pack their llamas and donkeys early to arrive and set up stalls where they sell vegetables and other produce.

 The preferred trade method was often bartering rather than buying and selling, a tradition dating back to the Incas.
 Even if you are not a buyer, the market is worth visiting.
 It’s a great place to take photos and people-watch.
 Many of the cafes around the market have second-floor balconies with good views.

 The quality of the products is a bit sketchy.
-If you want to spend a lot of money on any item, you better find yourself in a good gallery in Cusco or Lima.
+If you want to spend a lot of money on any item, you’d better find yourself in a good gallery in Cusco or Lima.
 But prices are low, and the market is a great place to pick up memorable souvenirs for friends back home.

 The Pisac market’s main products are textiles, jewelry, carved gourds, pottery, felt hats, antiques (buyer beware), and sweaters.
 Bargaining is standard practice.

-There are no price tags; pay the agreed price with the seller.
+There are no price tags; pay the agreed price to the seller.
 Here are a few tips: Never make the first offer.
 Wait until the seller starts with a price.
 Don’t be afraid to walk away from a price you don’t like; you will see the same from another seller.

 The Pisac market ends around three.
 If you’re staying in town, the end of the day is also a great time to hunt for bargains, as some vendors may be a little more willing to make a deal rather than pack up their wares for next time.
 Shopping in markets like Pisac can be a lot of fun if you relax and allow yourself to drive and deliver in a friendly manner.